Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

-This procedure is rooted on a pretty general property of dynamic{al} systems: even if the dynamics takes place in a $D$-dimensional space, where $D$ can be very large, the trajectory is often contained in an embedding manifold whose dimension $d$ is typically much smaller \cite{fractal_dim}; {in the case of deterministic chaos this information in encoded by the Kaplan-Yorke dimension \cite{Frederickson1983}.} This, as we will see, makes the estimate of $\rho_{\sigma}$ \emph{restricted to the manifold} numerically and algorithmically possible.
-However, this manifold is typically twisted and curved, and it is very difficult (impossible, if the topology of the manifold is non-trivial) defining a global coordinate chart.
-In other words, a vector function $s=S(x)$ which is appropriate for estimating the quasipotential from Eq.~\eqref{eq:dimred} typically exists (and is $d$-dimensional) but it is very difficult finding it in practice.
-The approach we use allows estimating the quasipotential directly on the embedding manifold without defining explicitly the function $S(x)$.
+This procedure is rooted on a pretty general property of dynamic{al} systems: even if the dynamics takes place in a $D$-dimensional space, where $D$ can be very large, the trajectory is often contained in an embedding manifold of dimension $d$ where typically $d\ll D$ \cite{fractal_dim}; {in the case of deterministic chaos this information in encoded by the Kaplan-Yorke dimension \cite{Frederickson1983}.} This, as we will see, makes the estimate of $\rho_{\sigma}$ \emph{restricted to the manifold} numerically and algorithmically possible.
+However, this manifold is typically twisted and curved, and it is very difficult (or even impossible, if the topology of the manifold is non-trivial) to define a global coordinate chart.
+The approach we use allows one to estimate the quasipotential directly on the embedding manifold as in Eq. \eqref{eq:dimred} without defining explicitly the function $S(x)$.

 Consider a trajectory $\mathbf{x}_t$, where $t$ labels the different configurations.
 Consider the Euclidean distance $r_{t,t'}=\Vert \mathbf{x}_t-\mathbf{x}_{t'}\Vert$ between pairs of configurations.
 Even if this distance is defined in a $D$-dimensional space, if $\mathbf{x}_t$ and $\mathbf{x}_{t'}$ are so close that one can neglect the curvature, $r_{t,t'}$ approximates a metric on the manifold.
-Building on this approximation, one first estimates $d$ from the statistics of the ratio between the distance of the first neighbor $r_{t,(1)}$ of each data point $t$ and the distance of its second neighbour $r_{t,(2)}$.
-One can prove that $\mu_t=\frac{r_{t,(2)}}{r_{t,(1)}}$ is Pareto distributed \cite{faccoID}: $\mu_t \sim \mathrm{PD}(d)$, except for correction which depend on the curvature of the manifold and on the variation of the invariant measure on the scale of distance $r_{t,(2)}$.
+Building on this approximation, one first estimates $d$ from the statistics of the ratio between the distance of the closest neighbor $r_{t,(1)}$ of each data point $t$ and the distance of its second nearest neighbour $r_{t,(2)}$.
+One can prove that $\mu_t=\frac{r_{t,(2)}}{r_{t,(1)}}$ is Pareto distributed \cite{faccoID}: $\mu_t \sim \mathrm{PD}(d)$, except for a correction which depends on the curvature of the manifold and on the variation of the invariant measure on the scale of distance $r_{t,(2)}$.
 These errors vanish in the limit of infinite sample size \cite{faccoID}.
-This allows inferring the value of $d$ from the empirical probability distribution of $\mu$. {See a closely related viewpoint based on the use of extreme value theory for study the recurrence properties of dynamical systems \cite{Lucarini2016Extremes,Faranda2017}}.
+This allows inferring the value of $d$ from the empirical probability distribution of $\mu$; see closely related results in \cite{Lucarini2016Extremes,Faranda2017}.